paurosello/vsdcli/README.md

 vsdk-cli
 ========

-CLI for VSDK, the VSD Python SDK
+CLI for VSD, the VSD Python SDK

 Setting up your Python environment